STATUS OF IMPLEMENTATION OF MUNICIPAL NOISE ZONING PLANS

 Descrizione della metodologia di elaborazione

-The indicator measures the number of municipalities that have approved a Noise Zoning Plan and the ratio of those municipalities relative to the total number of municipalities.
+The indicator is given by the number of municipalities that have approved the noise classification plan and the ratio between the number of municipalities having the plan and the total number of municipalities.

 Periodicità di aggiornamento